Set Up Tax Forms for Your Account

 Depending on how you plan to monetize your app, there are two separate tax identity interview options available:

 - Royalty Tax Identification Interview: Complete the US Royalty Tax Identification Interview if you plan to monetize your app by charging a download fee or offering items for In-App Purchasing.
-If you plan to monetize your app in CA, complete the CA Royalty Tax Identification Interview as well.
+If you plan to monetize your app in CA, complete the CA Tax Interview as well.

 - Service Tax Identification Interview: Complete the US Service Tax Identification Interview if you plan to monetize your app by displaying ads through the Amazon Mobile Ad Network.